 – On July 4th, The Tomorrow War premiered straight to Prime Video, the latest theatrical (and Paramount produced) film to earn this achievement, following the Borat sequel, Coming 2 America and Without Remorse.
 (Of these four films, all except Borat were produced by Paramount.)

 So are its prospects good?
 About as good as Without Remorse:

 – This week, we’ll also see the latest non-MCU Disney+ original, Monsters at Work, based on the Pixar Monsters, Inc franchise.
 A topic I plan to explore soon is the fairly anemic performance of non-MCU/Star Wars series on Disney+.
 To date, we haven’t seen a kids title—like The Mighty Ducks: Game Changers, High School Musical: The Musical: The Series or Big Shot—earn a top ten spot on the Nielsen rankings.
 Could Monsters at Work break that trend?

 – Speaking of PVOD/SVOD releases, Disney has a big film this week.
 Black Widow.
 Coming to theaters and PVOD like Raya, an MCU franchise film is the closest thing to a known quantity in entertainment, and it’s not crazy to assume their first blockbuster in two years could shatter both PVOD and SVOD records.
 And theatrical ones too.

 Of course, looking at trends, this graph surprised me:

 Hmm.
-Well, this is either an example of Google Trends failing us, or an MCU film under delivering to expectations.
+Well, this is either an example of Google Trends failing us or an MCU film under-delivering on expectations.
 Looking at box office tracking data, Black Widow currently has the highest “will see” rating of films currently tracked—a great sign—though it has lower awareness than F9 did at the same point.
 We’ll see on Friday.